Parts-per notation

-In nuclear magnetic resonance (NMR) spectroscopy

 In nuclear magnetic resonance spectroscopy (NMR), chemical shift is usually expressed in ppm.
 It represents the difference of a measured frequency in parts per million from the reference frequency.
 The reference frequency depends on the instrument's magnetic field and the element being measured.
 It is usually expressed in MHz.
 Typical chemical shifts are rarely more than a few hundred Hz from the reference frequency, so chemical shifts are conveniently expressed in ppm (Hz/MHz).
 Parts-per notation gives a dimensionless quantity that does not depend on the instrument's field strength.